Portsmouth ice rink is returning - opening hours, prices and how to book

 The ice rink will be in the city centre, in Guildhall Square next to the Portsmouth Guildhall.

 It is a short walk from Portsmouth and Southsea train station.
-Alternatively you can catch a bus to the city centre – near Commercial Road – or park locally.
+You can also catch a bus to the city centre – near Commercial Road – or park locally.

 READ MORE: Ice rink to return to Portsmouth in 2019